15 Things to Do in Orange and Surrounds

 Where to Eat in Orange

-Orange is a well-established food and wine region in New South Wales and Australia, so if you’re visiting Orange to enjoy their rich food and wine culture, you will not be disappointed.
+Orange is a well-established food and wine region in New South Wales and Australia, so if you’re visiting Orange to enjoy its rich food and wine culture, you will not be disappointed.

-There are countless cafes and restaurants to be found in and outside the city of Orange, from renowned fine dining establishments to a wide variety of excellent pubs.
+There are many cafes and restaurants to be found in and outside the city of Orange, from renowned fine dining establishments to a wide variety of excellent pubs.

 Here are a few suggestions to consider: